Harahan/Harahan.github.io/_pages/about.md

 [QVGen: Pushing the Limit of Quantized Video Generative Models](https://arxiv.org/pdf/2505.11497)

 **Yushi Huang**, Ruihao Gong📧, Jing Liu, Yifu Ding, Chengtao Lv, Haotong Qin, Jun Zhang📧
-- This is the first QAT method for video generation and achieves effective 3-bit and 4-bit quantization.
-- This framework integrates auxiliary modules $\Phi$ to improve training convergence.
-- To maintain performance while eliminating inference overhead induced by $\Phi$, we design a rank-decay schedule that progressively shrinks the entire $\Phi$ to $\varnothing$ through iteratively applying SVD and a rank-based regularization $\gamma$.
-- Extensive experiments across advancing CogVideoX and Wan families demonstrate the SOTA performance of QVGen.
-Notably, our W4A4 model is the first to show full-precision comparable performance.
-In addition, we apply QVGen to Wan 14B, one of the largest SOTA open-source models, and observe negligible performance drops on VBench-2.0.

 <div style="display: inline">
     <a href="https://arxiv.org/pdf/2505.11497"> <strong>[paper]</strong></a>